Whatsapp

 **whatsapp\_notification\_queue**

 Reserved for failed-delivery retry.
-Single-user mode does not queue (refuses with HTTP 409 if not paired); kept for future multi-recipient deployments.
+Single-user mode does not queue (it refuses with HTTP 409 if not paired), and the table is kept for future multi-recipient deployments.

 **whatsapp\_user\_preferences**